moebiussurfing/ofxNDIHelper/README.md

 void ofApp::update()
 {
-    // Draw and feed the signals from the NDI Manager inside the NDI OUTPUT.
+    // Draw and feed the signals from the NDI Manager inside the NDI OUTPUT too.
     // That's the video signal we will send to the network!

     NDIHelper.begin_NDI_OUT();